Aryesh404/FunCalc_An-animated-scientifiic-calculator/README.md

 # FunCalc 🎉: The Animated Maths Guru!

 FunCalc is not your ordinary scientific calculator.
-It's a unique web-based tool that combines functionality with entertainment.
+It's a unique web-based tool that combines functionality with entertainment, created using **Spring Boot** and **Thymeleaf**.

 ## Features:
 - **Comprehensive Set of Functions**: Crunch numbers with ease using a wide range of scientific functions.